 Other types of cancers are rare in children, but they do happen sometimes.
 In very rare cases, children may even develop cancers that are much more common in adults.
 Source: Cancer.org

-To be honest, this is the only topic I couldn’t get a clear answer on.
+To be honest, this is the only question I couldn’t get a clear answer on.
 But as you may know, some cancer patients die due to too late diagnosis.
+We know that CBD prevents cancer cells from growing.

 It just needs a microdose